 Somehow, no matter if I ended up with families or a group of friends, we stuck together, dinned together and had a great time together.
 If you prefer to be yourself during your whole Dubai trip you can of course – there will be no pressure or so. to talk to anyone.

 But it is a great way to connect with other Dubai travelers and exchange ideas and experiences.
 There are also morning desert tours, but my tip is to do the evening desert safari – another fun activity to do alone in Dubai at night.

 Check out desert tours here.

-I am paranoid – unfortunately, I am very serious about it.
+I am paranoid – unfortunately.
 That is probably why I am not so much into beach holidays – I am always afraid my stuff gets stolen while I am in the water.
 I am stressed out and not relaxed.
-In Dubai I don’t have this feeling – just because Dubai is so freakingly safe – I can leave my valuables at the beach and hop into the water.
+In Dubai I don’t have this feeling – just because Dubai is so freakingly safe.
+I can leave my valuables at the beach and hop into the water.

 And I even feel safe enough to turn my back and leave my stuff unattended for a few minutes.
 All thanks to a low crime rate.

 So, if you are in Dubai, and this is what I wanted to tell you with my revelation, you can feel free to hit the beach – even if you are as paranoid as I am.
 Okay, make sure to somehow be close to your valuables, but no need to hold your stuff close by you.